 You’ll get better at this over time, but a good place to start for construction cleanups is 25 cents per square foot.
 So a 10,000 square foot office space would price at about $2,500.

 Best sources to find construction pre award bidding opportunities.
-The General Contractor has not been awarded yet, and needs subcontractors to submit a quote based on the Architectural Drawings (high chance GC will not win their bid at this time):
+The General Contractor has not been awarded yet and needs subcontractors to submit a quote based on the Architectural Drawings (high chance GC will not win their bid):

 Blue Book, LDI, ISQFT, Gradebeam, BidMail, ProjectConX, New Building permits, (public).
-CleanSnap
+Building Contractor Leads

 only provides projects in which the General Contractor has already been awarded

 and the project manager accepts the submittal of a construction clean price.

 Prepare your bid in advance with all the contractor’s information put in the proper place, the expected job scope and task list, and the price estimate as outlined above.

 This makes your site visit a lot easier, because now you have a baseline bid to work from.

 When you see the actual site conditions and confirm the exact cleaning scope expected from the superintendent, you are adding or subtracting from your price estimate as needed.

 Two things to look for specifically when setting a final bid price: